ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 ```

 <aside class="note">
-When cooddinates are in array format, the format is [lon, lat] to comply with [ElasticSearch DSL definition](https://www.elastic.co/guide/en/elasticsearch/reference/1.4/query-dsl-geo-bounding-box-filter.html#_lat_lon_as_array_3)
+When cooddinates are in array format, the format is [lon, lat] to comply with <a href="https://www.elastic.co/guide/en/elasticsearch/reference/1.4/query-dsl-geo-bounding-box-filter.html#_lat_lon_as_array_3">ElasticSearch DSL definition</a>
 </aside>

 ```javascript